billyb2/game/README.md

 ## Before pushing your Git commit

-Please try running `cargo make serve-fast` and verifying that WASM builds and runs correctly.
+Please try running `cargo make serve-fast-simd` and verifying that WASM builds and runs correctly.
 I know WASM builds take a long time, but if a commit slips through that doesn't work with WASM, it makes it far more difficult to debug why native builds work and why WASM builds don't later.
+Usually, they should be almost identical, but there is some WASM specific and native specific code in the codebase.